 As we explained above the unicity of the coordination decision during the execution of a coordination protocol is a major requirement.
 We try here to identify the elements of TS(W) that correspond to different coordination decisions given the same state of a workflow execution.
-The goal is to use this classification to specify rules to build ATS(W).
-Using the properties (P1) and (P2), a simple analysis of the state transition model reveals that there are two situations whereby a coordination protocol can make different coordination decisions given the state of a workflow task.
-Let $a, b \in [1, n]$ and assume that the task t_b has failed:
+The goal is to use this classification to determine ATS(W).
+Using the properties (P_1) and (P_2) , a simple analysis of the state transition model reveals that there are two situations whereby a coordination protocol has different possibilities of coordination given the state of a workflow task.
+Let two tasks t_a and t_b and assume that the task t_b has failed: